appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/json-web-tokens-jwt.md

 An ID token serves as a verified confirmation of a user's identity and includes essential information such as their name, picture, email address etc. According to the OpenID Connect (OIDC) specifications, when a user successfully logs in, Appsmith receives an ID token.

-Appsmith provides the `idToken` parameter on the client side, allowing you to incorporate it into various operations like JavaScript functions, APIs, or queries as needed.
+Appsmith provides the `idToken` on the client side, allowing you to incorporate it into various operations like JavaScript functions, APIs, or queries as needed.
+We also provide the `idToken` in its raw format for you to incorporate into API headers.
 You can read the value of an ID token in your APIs/Queries by using the mustache syntax `{{}}` as shown below:

 ```
 {{appsmith.user.idToken}}
+{{appsmith.user.rawIdToken}}
 ```
 If you have defined custom scopes in your identity provider, the information associated with those scopes can be accessed within the Identity token.